-Prof. Peter A. Huff is Professor of Theology at the University of Mary and an expert on ecumenism and interreligious dialogue.
+Prof. Peter A. Huff is Director of the Center for Mission and Ministry and Professor of Religious Studies at Benedictine University and an expert on ecumenism and interreligious dialogue.
 He is the author of The Voice of Vatican II (Liguori, 2012), What Are They Saying About Fundamentalisms?
 (Paulist, 2007), and Allen Tate and the Catholic Revival (Paulist, 1996) and he co-edited volumes: Knowledge and Belief in America (Cambridge University, 1995) and Tradition and Pluralism (University Press of America, 2008).
 His articles and reviews have appeared in journals such as Cross Currents, Horizons, and the Journal of the American Academy of Religion.

 Previously, Prof. Huff held the Besl Family Chair in Ethics/Religion and Society at Xavier University and the T. L. James Chair in Religious Studies at Centenary College of Louisiana.
 A 2007 Resident Scholar at the Collegeville Institute for Ecumenical and Cultural Research, he has also taught at the University of Puget Sound and Saint Anselm College.
 Prof. Huff received a Ph.D. in Historical Theology from Saint Louis University.
 A former board member of the Society for Buddhist-Christian Studies, he is active in interreligious dialogue.